Samya-S/NewsMonkey/README.md

-# Getting Started with Create React App
+# NewsMonkey

+NewsMonkey is a news app which can be used to grab quick daily news bites.
+If you are interested in news, weather, politics and sports news, NewsMonkey is for you!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made with [Create React App](https://github.com/facebook/create-react-app) using React framework.

+Below are the documentation to run, build and deploy this app.

 ## Available Scripts